 Once your kidneys are damaged, there is no going back.
 The only way forward is to prevent further damage through treatment and lifestyle changes.
 The promising news is that chronic kidney disease progresses to end-stage kidney disease in only 1 out of 50 cases.13 This means, if you’re at the beginning stages of kidney disease, you can help lower your risk of end-stage kidney disease in the future.
 It’s crucial to check your kidney health routinely, especially if you suffer from chronic kidney disease, type II diabetes, hypertension, or high cholesterol.

-Managing diabetes, hypertension, and cholesterol levels are imperative.
-Since chronic kidney disease is often linked with high potassium and calcium levels, a low-fat and low-salt diet is your best bet.
+Managing diabetes, hypertension, and cholesterol levels is imperative.
+Since chronic kidney disease is often linked to high potassium and calcium levels, a low-fat and low-salt diet is your best bet.
 A plant-based diet that is low in sodium and potassium is especially beneficial.14 Keep an eye on your protein intake, alcohol consumption, and painkiller usage, and avoid smoking.

 Alternative Remedies For Chronic Kidney Disease